hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 ## Reserved bits

 The final required four bits of SPUD packet MUST all be set to zero in this version of the protocol.
+Implementors of this version of the protocol MUST ignore these bits.

-These bits could be used for extensions in future versions.
+The reseved bits could be used for extensions in future versions.

 ## Additional information